Universal Esperanto Association: Past recipients

-Ulrich Becker, a publisher of literature in and about Esperanto and of interlinguistic literature in general was awarded the Grabowski Prize (Premio Grabowski) in 2005 for his achievements in publishing in Esperanto.
-Among other works, he is the publisher of the three-times-a-year periodical of Esperanto belles-lettres Beletra Almanako.
+Ulrich Becker, a publisher of literature in and about Esperanto and of interlinguistic literature in general, was awarded the Grabowski Prize (Premio Grabowski) in 2005 for his achievements in publishing in Esperanto.
+Among other works, he is the publisher of the thrice-yearly periodical of Esperanto belles-lettres, Beletra Almanako.

 History

 The founding years of the Esperanto movement, 1888–1914

-The modern UEA is the result of a decades-long process of several attempts to give the Esperanto movement a proper organization.
+The modern UEA is the result of a decades-long process of several attempts to give the Esperanto movement a sound foundation.
 The first Esperanto associations were local clubs, of which the one in Nuremberg, Germany, is considered the first (1888).
 From 1898, national Esperanto associations were found in several countries, with the French one being the first.
-In 1903 followed the Swiss association, in 1904 the British, in 1906 the German and Swedish etc.
+In 1903 followed the Swiss association; then in 1904 the British, in 1906 the German and Swedish, etc.

-The founder of Esperanto, L. L. Zamenhof, wished that an international association came to existence, but the first world congress of 1905 produced only a general manifesto about the essence and neutrality of the movement.
-The organizing team passed the torch to organizers of a next congress the year after, this eventually created a Konstanta Kongresa Komitato (Permanent Congress Committee).
-It consisted of two members representing the last congress, two for the current, and two for the following congress.
+The founder of Esperanto, L. L. Zamenhof, wished for an international association to come into existence, but the first world congress of 1905 produced only a general manifesto about the essence and neutrality of the movement.
+The organizing team passed the torch to organizers of a next congress the year after, which eventually created a Konstanta Kongresa Komitato (Permanent Congress Committee).
+It consisted of two members representing the previous congress, two for the current one, and two for the next following congress.

-The Esperantists agreed that the whole movement must support two common international tasks: international documentation, propaganda in countries without movements of their own, lobbying at international organizations, organizing the world congresses, etc. The Esperantists did disagree on which or what organization should be responsible for these tasks, how it should collect the money and how it should decide on spending the money.
+Esperantists agreed that the whole movement must support two common international tasks: international documentation, propaganda in countries without movements of their own, lobbying at international organizations, organizing the world congresses, etc. Esperantists did disagree on which or what organization should be responsible for these tasks, how it should collect the money and how it should decide on spending the money.

-In 1906, the French general Hyppolyte Sebert created his Esperantista Centra Oficejo (Central Office of the Esperantists) in Paris.
+In 1906, the French Gen. Hyppolyte Sebert created his Esperantista Centra Oficejo (Central Office of the Esperantists) in Paris.
 It collected information on the movement and published an Oficiala Gazeto.
-In spite of this 'official' name, the office was a purely private enterprise of Sebert, but he tried to reach support from the national associations.
+In spite of this 'official' name, the office was a purely private enterprise of Sebert, but he tried to engender support from the various national associations.